bblfsh/documentation/uast/uast-specification-v2.md

 By definition, the UAST representation does not depend on the language of the parser for source files.

-UAST is defined by two separate specifications:
+UAST is defined by three separate specifications:

 * [Node representation](./representation-v2.md) - defines a common transport
   format for the UAST.